Tawnagh: History

 In the Hearth Money Rolls compiled on 29 September 1663 there were seven taxpayers in Gartetoill- Thomas Magawran of Gartetoill, John Graham of the same, Tirlagh McKelagher of the same, Hugh McBrien of the same, Owen McKelacher of the same, Edmond O Helicke of the same and Hugh McGawran of the same.

 A grant dated 3 November 1666 was made by King Charles II of England to Sir Tristram Beresford, 1st Baronet which included, inter alia, the lands of Downagh.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the said lands of Downagh were included in the creation of a new Manor of Beresford.
 Beresford then leased the land to John Graham.
-On 13 March 1706 Marcus Beresford, 1st Earl of Tyrone leased the land of Downagh to Robert Saunders (Irish lawyer), one of the founders of the village of Swanlinbar, for a term of 99 years.
+On 13 March 1706 Marcus Beresford, 1st Earl of Tyrone leased the land of Downagh to Robert Saunders, one of the founders of the village of Swanlinbar, for a term of 99 years.
 Saunder's son Morley later sold his leasehold interest to Colonel John Enery of Bawnboy.
-Deeds, tenant lists etc. relating to Tawnagh from 1650 onwards are available at- Advanced search – The National Archives of Ireland by searching for Derryvella.
+Deeds, tenant lists etc. relating to Tawnagh from 1650 onwards are available at the National Archives of Ireland by searching for Derryvella.

 The 1690 list of outlawed Irish Jacobites in County Cavan includes John Graham and Thomas Graham of Gortatole, gents.
 John Graham was probably the man named in the Hearth Money Rolls above or his son.

 A lease dated 23 December 1720 from Morley Saunders to Thomas Enery of Bawnboy includes the lands of Towmin.

 The will of Philip Fitzpatrick of Gratetowel is dated 30 July 1735.